|

 If you’re planning a Beetlejuice lawn decoration this year, don’t forget to check out these spooky ideas!

-This outdoor DIY Halloween décor recreates the cemetery scene from the movie.
+This outdoor DIY Halloween decor recreates the cemetery scene from the movie.
 The center of attraction is of course the inflatable sandworm.

 In addition, they have also used Beetlejuice animatronics, Lydia, and Maitland’s props.
-I’ll show you, how you can make your own character props for this decoration. keep reading.
+I’ll show you, how you can make your own character props for this decoration.
+Keep reading.

 Check out these cool cemetery fences and tombstones to make it look real.